 "Sall" over at Feministing.com went a step further, saying the trend "created a new platform to objectify millions of women and reduced them to their body parts."

 One of my own (male) friends' updates on Friday read: "weirdest day ever on FB—beige, purple, leopard, polka dots, blue, black.
 TMI [too much information]."
-While I tend to agree ...1
+While I tend to agree with Carmichael that "typing in the word 'beige' is a far cry from dirty talk," the recent Facebook campaign has made some a little squeamish (including my friend, who mentioned his concern upon knowing his aunt was decked out in ...1